-To support structured parameters and matrices (or more generically arrays of elements) the following syntax is prescribed (legacy note)6.
+To support structured parameters and matrices (or more generically arrays of elements) the following syntax is prescribed (legacy note)11.

-1. to represent a vector
+1. to represent a vector, arranged in a row (with dimension [5x1])

-2. to represent a (two-dimension) matrix (see attribute note)7
+2. to represent a matrix (with dimension [4x3]) (see attribute note)12